Distance: 12 miles one way

 Once past the summit, everything changes.
 Now the views are quite nice (the Open Space Preserve).
 You turn north and start to roll and descend on good road surface.
 Try to notice the “Livestock Keep Out” sign on your L—I guess the East Bay cows are a literate lot.
 At a minor intersection the road turns from Sierra Road to Felter Road (there’s a road sign marking the change, but it’s easy to miss).
-The pitch steepens until you’re almost literally flying down some sustained 10% and 14% stretches.
+The pitch steepens until you’re almost literally flying down some short 10% and 14% stretches.
 Much of it is very fast, with no speed-killing sharp turns and with long sightlines and run-outs allowing for 45 mph if you’re up for it and just enough up-and-down and back-and-forth to add some technical interest.
 Flat-out exhilarating.

 Felter changes its name to Calaveras Rd. when Calaveras enters on your R, then intersects Piedmont and our ride is over, because the ride back to your car is ordinary.
 To complete the loop, turn L on Piedmont and stay on it to your car.

 Shortening the route: Climbing Sierra is the sort of thing you do for bragging rights, so it makes no sense to do part of it.
 If you want something easier, just do the Felter half as an out and back.
-It actually adds miles, but it’s prettier, easier, and more fun, a lovely climb through hobby farms and along rolling grass-and-oak hillsides.
-You’ll still get a workout—1400 ft of vert in 6 miles, with those 10% and 14% stretches.
-The bulk of the work is in the first half of the climb.
+It adds miles, but it’s prettier, easier, and more fun, a lovely climb through hobby farms and along rolling grass-and-oak hillsides.
+You’ll still get a workout—1400 ft of vert in 6 miles, with the afore-mentioned 10% and 14% stretches.

 When I do the Felter out and back, I usually start at the intersection of Piedmont and Calaveras, to give myself some warm-up time—it’s all uphill from there, but at a milder pitch than Felter itself.